DiogenesF/social-network-reactJS-nodeJS/README.md

 A simple social network using the MERN stack.
 This application allows developers to create a profile so other developers can see their information.
 They can also create posts and comments to interact with each other inside the application.

+Using Redux for state management and JWT for authentication

 ### You can check the application here: https://socialmedia-mern.herokuapp.com/

 To run the project in your machine, you can do the following: